pingcap/tidb-docker-compose/README.md

 [tidb-vision](https://github.com/pingcap/tidb-vision) is a visiualization page of TiDB Cluster, it's WIP project and can be disabled by commenting `tidbVision` out.

+#### Host network mode

+When using TiKV directly without TiDB, host network mode must be enabled.
+This way all services use host network without isolation.
+So you can access all services on the host machine.

+You can enable this mode by setting `networkMode: host` in compose/values.yaml and regenerate docker-compose.yml.
+When in this mode, all metrics address in pd/tikv/tidb configuration files must be set to `127.0.0.1:9091` and `"url": "http://127.0.0.1:9090"` in config/grafana-datasource.json

+After all the above is done, you can start tidb-cluster as usual by `docker-compose -f generated-docker-compose.yml up -d`

 ### Debug TiDB/TiKV/PD instances
 Prerequisites: